 \subsection{Behavioral Cloning}

-Behavioral cloning \citep{Pomerleau91bc} is a classical offline algorithm to solve the imitation learning task.
-Its main idea is to perform the maximum likelihood estimation for the expert trajectory.
-Specially, the likelihood for a trajectory $\tr$ is
+Behavioral cloning \citep{Pomerleau91bc} is a classic offline algorithm for solving the imitation learning task.
+Its main idea is to perform maximum likelihood estimation for the expert trajectory.
+Specifically, the likelihood for a trajectory $\tr$ is given by:

 Then, we obtain that

 where the constant term is unrelated to policy $\pi$.
 By extending this idea to $N$ expert trajectories in the given dataset $\gD$, we obtain the following optimization problem for BC: